joejcollins/rhapsody-angel/queens/kate.md

 # Kate
-## 11 x 11 F
+## 9 x 9 F
 ## 2018 Queen (Marked)

+2019-08-03 Saw the queen laying nicely, tidy brood pattern.
+No signs of swarming.
+They weren't using all the brood frames so I reduced them to 9 x 9.
+Started the Apiguard treatment.

-2019-06-22 Saw the queen and eggs.
+2019-07-22 Saw the queen and eggs.
 Added another brood box from [Greta]({{ site.baseurl }}/queens/greta/) which was queenless.

-2019-06-18 Open lower door on Snelgrove.
+2019-07-18 Open lower door on Snelgrove.

-2019-06-14 Saw the queen and marked her, she is kind of small.
+2019-07-14 Saw the queen and marked her, she is kind of small.
 Put [Greta]({{ site.baseurl }}/queens/greta/) on top with a Snelgrove board between with a view to merging them at some point.

-2019-06-13 Pissed off, but plenty of eggs and brood.
+2019-07-13 Pissed off, but plenty of eggs and brood.
 Didn't see the queen.
 They need more space so I added 2 brood frames.
 Put on a crystallized super to get them to eat the crystals.

 2019-07-06 Found charged queen cells so took the queen and moved her to one side.
 The charged queen cells are on the original site ([Georgia]({{ site.baseurl }}/queens/georgia/)).